telerik-boneyard/platform-deliveries-hybrid-dl/README.md

 4. Change an existing item (enter comment or change status).
 5. Turn on the Internet connection.<br>
 	Result: Your change is synchronized to the cloud and you can see it in the Telerik Platform portal.

+> You can toggle the network connection mode from the simulator as explained [here](http://docs.telerik.com/platform/appbuilder/testing-your-app/running-apps-in-simulator/simulate-network)